Updated on July 9th, 2020

-When I visited USVI I saw an island returning to its former glory.
+When I visited US Virgin Islands I saw an island returning to its former glory.
 The cruise ships were back which brought the tourists & the money, the roofs were covered, the streets were cleaned up & the debris collected in distinct areas.

 “When I arrived in BVI it looked like the hurricane had been through very recently.
 Boats were still strewn along the coastline & piled up in marina’s, pavements were piles of rubble, shops & businesses shut.”

-I initially thought that they weren’t doing as well or moving as quickly until I realised how much harder hit the islands were (through the eye of 2 storms within 10 days of each other).
+I initially thought that they weren’t doing as well or moving as quickly.
+Then I realised how much harder hit the islands were.
+They had been through the eye of 2 storms within 10 days of each other.
 When I commented to a taxi driver that it was clear to see the impact he corrected me & said it looked amazing now in comparison to how it had been.
 The clean-up was enormous & highly successful, but the starting point was a long way back from USVI.

 And don’t expect anything to be perfect…

-On the first day in USVI, I saw a car which looked like it was being held together by Sellotape – think roof, back window & a couple of side windows all just tape.
+On the first day in US Virgin Islands, I saw a car which looked like it was being held together by Sellotape – think roof, back window & a couple of side windows all just tape.
 Initially, it amused me as I left the airport.
-After a few days, I realised that pretty much every car was missing at least 1 window which was taped up.
+After a few days, I realised almost every car was missing at least 1 window which was taped up.
 It turns out that this was caused by flying debris as it was thrown around by the winds.
 There are limited numbers of people who supply replacements & so the whole island is in a queue for the next car window.